vanderbilt-redcap/ai-chatbot-em/README.md

 ### Usage
 After downloading and enabling this module on your REDCap instance.
 User can enable this module for any project and configure settings at project-level.
 A chatbot icon will appear at the right bottom of each page inside a project.
 Clicking this icon, user can interact with AI by entering question and will get response based uploaded files inside REDCap folder selected at configuration.

+### Troubleshooting Tips
+* Changes made to files (uploads or removals) in a configured **REDCap folder** via the "File Repository" module **will not automatically sync** with the vector store used by the chatbot.
+To update the chatbot's knowledge base, you must explicitly click the **"Sync" button** in the chatbot's header for that specific setting.
+* Click the **"View List" icon** in the chatbot header to check which files are currently being used.
+If the resulting file list is different from the actual contents of your REDCap folder, you need to click the **"Sync" button**.
+Once the sync is complete, use the "View List" icon one more time to confirm the update.